 Convenience

 Of course, you can invest directly into municipal bonds and use them individually or in a laddered approach.
-However, given the popularity of mutual funds and ETFs, you can also invest in munis through a far more liquid and convenient investment, lowering your interest rate risk by taking a more diversified approach.
+However, given the popularity of mutual funds and ETFs, you can also invest in munis through a more liquid and convenient investment, lowering your interest rate risk by taking a more diversified approach.